bluenviron/mediamtx-rpicamera/README.md

 This is a C-based executable that pulls the Raspberry Camera video feed, encodes it and makes the compressed video available to the server, while listening for incoming commands.

+This embeds libcamera and some other dependencies, that are listed in [meson.build](meson.build).

-This is embedded into all MediaMTX releases and shouldn't be usually downloaded unless you want to recompile it.
+This is embedded into all MediaMTX releases and shouldn't be downloaded unless you want to recompile it.

 ## Compile